 When it comes to pregnancy, women usually see a doctor when either they become pregnant and they see their OB/GYN or midwife for the first time at 8-12 weeks, or if they have been having difficulty getting pregnant.
-For several reasons that we are going to touch on, it is important to be working with a doctor several months prior to becoming pregnant to ensure a growing baby and glowing momma.
+For several reasons that we are going to touch on, it is important to be working with a healthcare provider several months prior to becoming pregnant to ensure a growing baby and glowing momma.

 Here are a couple things your naturopathic doctor can help you with while preparing to start a family: